tom380/biomechatronics-4/README.md

 Run the packaged .exe or from source (see *getting started*).
 Select the COM port on which data is being sent (this should be different from the REPL port) and click connect.
 Use the 'Save' button to make exports, or right-click on a plot to make a singular export.

-If the applications starts to lag or even crash after conneting, try increasing the render frames value to slow down graph rendering.

 ## PyQt 5

 The GUI is made in PyQt5 (https://build-system.fman.io/pyqt5-tutorial).
 Development is done from a virtual environment.